 Artist: Irina Koukhanova

-Sculptor Irina Koukhanova's piece, "Muse," celebrates Ferris State University's success in blending the arts and sciences with technology.
+Sculptor Irina Koukhanova's piece, "Muse," celebrates Ferris State University's success in blending the Arts, Sciences and Education with technology.
 "Muse" is an elegant piece, full of movement and meaning that will have an emotional impact on its viewers.
 The arches serve as rich symbols of the opportunities offered by the University, of new beginnings and rites of passage.
 The central form unites the arches through its blend of a DNA spiral with musical instruments and technological influences.

 Constructed of painted steel, the sculpture borrows elements of the nearby architecture, resulting in a piece flexible enough to be harmonious with the landscape, yet distinctive enough to stand out from its surroundings.
 This complementing of art and architecture reflects the artist's belief that the two should be conceptually and philosophically interrelated.